michalsn/codeigniter-queue/docs/index.md

 A library that helps you handle Queues in the CodeIgniter 4 framework.

+!!! info "What are queues used for?"

+    A queue system is typically used to handle resource-intensive or time-consuming tasks (e.g., image processing, sending emails) that are to be run in the background.
+It can also be a way to postpone certain activities that are to be executed automatically later.

-Add job to the queue.
+Add a job to the queue.

 ```php
 service('queue')->push('queueName', 'jobName', ['array' => 'parameters']);